 The Company's customer base consists primarily of large, well-established companies or government agencies.
 Five customers accounted for approximately 43% of accounts receivable at each of December 31, 2001 and 2002.
-One customer accounted for 16% of accounts receivable at December 31, 2001, and a single customer accounted for 10% of accounts receivable at December 31, 2002.
-Accounts receivable at December 31, 2001 also include an accrued unbilled receivable of \$3,700 that was not billed until April 2002.
+One customer accounted for 16% of accounts receivable at December 31, 2001, and a single customer accounted for 10% of accounts receivable at December 31, 2001 also include an accrued unbilled receivable of \$3,700 that was not billed until April 2002.
 There was no similar accrued unbilled receivable at December 31, 2002.
 The Company performs ongoing credit evaluations of its customers and, generally, does not require collateral from its customers to support accounts receivable.
-The
+The Company maintains an allowance for potential losses due to credit risk, and believes that the allowance for losses is adequate.
+The following table summarizes the changes in the allowance for doubtful accounts: